AFF

 Sands

 wondered if he’d been deaf as well when he could still see.
-So many people only paid attention to what

 was seen that they neglected their other senses altogether.
 “Was there a particular reason you came in to